 Tour guides of Kolkata on Yatra or similar sites often forget to mention this.

 Sitabhog – Mihidana

 This is a special mention because this is not exactly a Kolkata sweet but it originated in Burdwan.

 However, several Kolkata sweet shops sell the excellent quality of Sitabhog and Mihidana.

-Made from the flour of a special variety of rice, Sitabhog is white and often looks like the broken ends of your favourite Maggie.
+Made from the flour of a special variety of rice, Sitabhog is white and often looks like the broken ends of your favorite Maggie.

-Mihidana is a micro-copy of Bundi (you know what that is, right?) and saffron in colour.
+Mihidana is a micro-copy of Bundi (you know what that is, right?) and saffron in color.